lukekasper/Personal-Projects/System Design/Notes.md

 ![image](https://github.com/user-attachments/assets/31dc1ec5-5fc2-4325-ae5c-6e98f7f99641)

 #### Caching:
+- Stores data in a key-value pair framework in the servers RAM
 - Data retrieval should first check the cache, only when that is not available should it query the database
 - Cache is much faster due to holding the dataset in RAM
 - Redis or Memcache are the appropriate choices